eclipsesource/tabris-js-docs/docs/latest/api/NativeObject.md

 **Parameters:**

 - type: *string*
+  - the type of event to trigger
+- event: *Object*
-- event: *Object*, the event object to pass to listener functions.
+  - the event object to pass to listener functions.

 **Returns:** *this*